Final day of Island Hopper Fest held despite effects from Helene

 The storm didn’t put a stop to the event.
 Surprisingly, the turnout was high.

-Many people were out by the pool, the bar, and the stage, just enjoying themselves and having a good time at the Island Hopper Festival.
+Many people were out by the pool, the bar and the stage, just enjoying themselves and having a good time.

-According to the organizers, the possibility of continuing the Island Hopper Festival was in question.
+According to the organizers, the possibility of continuing the Island Hopper Festival had been in question.

 On Thursday, Helene swept through Fort Myers Beach, causing flash flooding and pushing sand onto the roads.
 Several businesses were impacted.